LukWebsForge/TldrProgress/README.md

 The generated public key `id_rsa.pub` will be printed to the console.
 I recommend adding the public key as a deployment key (with writing access) for the deployment repository.

-Each day at 2am (local time) the program will execute the update.
+Each day at midnight (UTC) the program will execute the update.
 This includes the steps of cloning / updating the tldr repository in the folder `tldr` and generating the static asset files and copying them to the `upstream` folder.
 Finally, changes in this folder will be committed and pushed to the upstream repository.